-Installing Additional Plugins paint.net plugins icon
+Installing Additional Plugins

-Paint.net allows for easy expansion of features and file types through a plugin system.
+Paint.NET allows for easy expansion of features and file types through a plugin system.
 Many plugins are available.
 Examples of plugins include support for new type of file formats, drop shadows, coloring tools and photographic adjustments.
 There is even a plugin called CodeLab which is a plugin designed to create new plugins!

-Plugins are developed by third-party developers and released via the paint.net forum | plugins.
+Plugins are developed by third-party developers and released via the Paint.NET forum | plugins.

-A comprehensive list is of plugins is compiled and maintained here paint.net forum | plugin index.
+A comprehensive list is of plugins is compiled and maintained here Paint.NET forum | plugin index.

 Please note that plugins are provided by members of the forum.
-The paint.net team cannot provide support for them.
-If you require assistance with an individual plugin, visit the paint.net forum and post a question in the thread where the plugin was released.
+The Paint.NET team cannot provide support for them.
+If you require assistance with an individual plugin, visit the Paint.NET forum and post a question in the thread where the plugin was released.

 There are two types of plugins: